soot-oss/soot/.github/ISSUE_TEMPLATE/bug_report.md

 **To reproduce**
 Steps to reproduce the behavior:
-Please include soot options you used
+Please include soot options you used or supply a code snippet to ease reproduction of the problem.

 **Expected behavior**
 A clear and concise description of what you expected to happen.